gnosisguild/greco/README.md

  4. `bb verify -k ./target/vk -p ./target/proof`
  Verify the proof.

-To create a solidity contract follow this command at the `3.` step:
+To create a Solidity contract follow this command after the `2.` step:

 3. **`bb write_vk -b ./target/new_project_name.json -o ./target --oracle_hash keccak`** --- Generate the verification key.
 Need to pass the `--oracle_hash keccak` flag when generating vkey and proving to instruct bb to use keccak as the hash function which is more optimal in Solidity